hasankirtas/Santander-Customer-Transaction-Prediction/README.md

 ## 🤝 Contributing

-This is a personal project, but suggestions and feedback are welcome!
+This is a personal competition solution, but suggestions and feedback are welcome!

 ---

 ## 📄 License

-This project is for educational purposes.
+This competition solution is for educational purposes.

 ---